A rule in sports games, Game Shows

 - In American professional football (the NFL), if the teams are tied at the end of the game they go into overtime, where the first team to score points wins.

-- The NFL adopted new overtime rules for postseason games starting in 2010 (extended to regular season games for the 2012 season).
-If a team receives the opening kickoff and only scores a field goal, the game doesn't end until after the ensuring drive.
-Any other result on the first possession ends the game, as does any result other than a field goal on the second possession.
+- The NFL adopted new overtime rules for postseason games starting in 2010, and extended them to regular season games starting in 2012.
+If a team receives the opening kickoff and only scores a field goal, the game doesn't end until after the ensuing drive.
+A touchdown ends the game on the first possession, as does a safety.
+The game ends on the second possession with any result that is not still a tie.
 If the game is still tied after the first two possessions (either due to no scoring or matched field goals), the game reverts to sudden death.
 This rule was first used in the playoff game on Jan.
 8, 2012 between the Pittsburgh Steelers and Denver Broncos, in which Denver scored on an 80-yard touchdown pass-and-run on the first play in overtime, meaning it took longer to announce the new overtime rules than to play it.

 - The first regular-season game under these rules in the regular season was played in week one of the 2012 season.
 The Minnesota Vikings made the first score on a field goal.
 The Jacksonville Jaguars then got possession but were unable to convert a fourth down, making this the first NFL overtime game to end on a play that didn't result in a score.
 Two weeks later, the Tennessee Titans scored a field goal first.
 Then the Detroit Lions failed to convert a fourth down on a play in which they were actually trying to draw the Titans offside, thus ending that game on a play that didn't result in a score.
 As of the 10th week of the 2012 season, there hadn't yet been an overtime game in which the team with the first possession scored a field goal and the other team responded with a score of its own (either a tying field goal to extend the overtime or a touchdown to win it).

-- If the score is tied after sixty minutes of regulation play during the regular season, the NHL uses a five-minute sudden-death overtime period with four-on-four hockey (normally it's five-on-five, not counting goalies); should it still be tied teams go to a shootout (before 2005 it was just left as a tie).
+- If the score is tied after sixty minutes of regulation play during the regular season, the NHL uses a five-minute sudden-death overtime period.
+Beginning with the 1998–99 season, the teams played four-on-four hockey (normally it's five-on-five, not counting goalies); starting in 2015–16, it changed to three-on-three.
+Should the game still be tied, teams go to a shootout (before 2005 it was just left as a tie).
 In the playoffs, though, teams skate five a side for an unlimited number of twenty-minute periods until someone scores, which can take a while (the record is six).

-- In tennis, the U.S. Open between 1970 and 1974 implemented a sudden-death tie-breaker in which the first player to reach five points won the set.
-Since then, the U.S. Open and most other associations have used a "lingering death" tie-breaker in which at least a two-point lead is needed to win.
+- In tennis, the US Open between 1970 and 1974 implemented a sudden-death tie-breaker in which the first player to reach five points won the set.
+Since then, the US Open and most other associations have used a "lingering death" tie-breaker in which at least a two-point lead is needed to win.
+Note that many tournaments won't use the tiebreaker for the final set, requiring a clear winner by at least two games.
+(Of the four Grand Slam events, only the US Open uses final-set tiebreakers.)

 - In the Pokemon Trading Card Game, sudden death is played with only one prize card, so whoever grabs the prize card first wins.